rollkit/rollkit/block/block-manager.md

-config|config.BlockManagerConfig|block manager configurations (see config options below) genesis|*cmtypes.GenesisDoc|initialize the block manager with genesis state (genesis configuration defined in `config/genesis.json` file under the app directory) store|store.Store|local datastore for storing rollup blocks and states (default local store path is `$db_dir/rollkit` and `db_dir` specified in the `config.toml` file under the app directory) mempool, proxyapp, eventbus|mempool.Mempool, proxy.AppConnConsensus, *cmtypes.EventBus|for initializing the executor (state transition function). mempool is also used in the manager to check for availability of transactions for lazy block production dalc|da.DAClient|the data availability light client used to submit and retrieve blocks to DA network blockstore|*goheaderstore.Store[*types.Block]|to retrieve blocks gossiped over the P2P network
+config|config.BlockManagerConfig|block manager configurations (see config options below) genesis|*cmtypes.GenesisDoc|initialize the block manager with genesis state (genesis configuration defined in `config/genesis.json` file under the app directory) store|store.Store|local datastore for storing rollup blocks and states (default local store path is `$db_dir/rollkit` and `db_dir` specified in the `config.toml` file under the app directory) mempool, proxyapp, eventbus|mempool.Mempool, proxy.AppConnConsensus, *cmtypes.EventBus|for initializing the executor (state transition function). mempool is also used in the manager to check for the availability of transactions for lazy block production dalc|da.DAClient|the data availability light client used to submit and retrieve blocks to DA network blockstore|*goheaderstore.Store[*types.Block]|to retrieve blocks gossiped over the P2P network